pepopowitz/self-sabotage-your-docs/src/index.md

 ok, so Google might not be serving the right version of the docs in its search results

-you said there were _no_ search results

-soooooooo what am I missing
+you said there were _no_ search results soooooooo what am I missing

-enter that mysterious event that I showed at the beginning of the timeline

-that I said I know the exact date of
+enter that mysterious event that I showed at the beginning of the timeline that I said I know the exact date of

-with the very best of intentions, we introduced a change on that date

-that we thought would nudge Google to always serve the latest version of the docs
+we introduced a change on that date that we thought would nudge Google to always serve the latest version of the docs

 and in fact, it caused Google to serve _no_ version of the docs